hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 An NVDLA loadable (.nvdla) is created during compilation which is used during runtime.

 We tried this compilation for multiple online available Caffe models.
 But, only 2 of them compilled properly.
 Most of them failed because the .prototxt was not compatible with the NVDLA compiler.
+None of the models available in the [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo) were compatible.

 Further details on this can be found [here](https://github.com/hplp/ai-hardware-project-6501-group10/tree/main/nvdla/compilation).